The Barr Brothers: 2017–2020: Recording and collaboration

 Anticipated collaborations with the Malian duo Bassekou Kouyate and Amy Sacko, scheduled for the 2017 editions of the Festival d’Été de Québec and the Montreal International Jazz Festival, were cancelled due to Kouyate and Sacko's Visa issues.
 Replacement players were found in Burkinabé Balafonist Mamadou Koita and Senegalese Kora player Sadio Sissoko, and the resulting show was well reviewed.

 Following the release of Queens of the Breakers, the band was invited to open for The War on Drugs across Europe and the UK; and scheduled their own headline shows in major markets in North America, Europe and the United Kingdom.
 In January 2018, Sarah Pagé left the band to pursue other interests.

 In 2018, Compulsion Games revealed that the brothers worked on the soundtrack and performed the songs for the game We Happy Few.

 In October 2018, The Barr Brothers won ADISQ's Félix award for Concert of the Year - Anglophone.
 They were also nominated in four other categories at Gala de l'ADISQ: Album of the Year - Anglophone; Quebec Artist with the Most Success Outside of Quebec; Sound Recording and Mix of the Year; and Soundman of the Year.
 They performed again at the Levon Helm Studios in December 2018.

 In the winter of 2019, the band performed each of their three albums across three nights in Toronto, Montreal, and San Francisco in a series they billed "An Album Nightly".
 Elizabeth Powell, Jesse Mac Cormack, and Richard Reed Parry opened the shows and contributed throughout the concerts.

 2025–present

 On October 17 2025, the band released a new record, Let It Hiss.
 They also announced an international tour for the album including dates opening for Mumford and Sons.
+The album was a Juno Award nominee for Adult Alternative Album of the Year at the Juno Awards of 2026.